 drinks.csv, so you need to insert it within brackets, like the example

-After detecting your schema, the selected source columns will appear at the Attribute and Event Columns mapping section.
+After detecting your schema, the selected source columns will appear on the Attribute and Event Columns mapping section.
 Map your source columns to SlicingDice existing columns or create new ones if needed.
-In this example, we'll create new columns.
-Click on the Create Column option.
+On this example, you'll create new columns.
+Click on Create Column.

 Insert the column name, the column type and the storage.
 The following table shows how to map our dataset.
 Be in mind that all storage types are latest-value

 |country (varchar)||entity-id (Unique-id)|